 The size of the family room also depends on the size of the family that lives in the home and the home itself.
 Because this area is intended to provide a communal place of enjoyment and relaxation where the whole family can feel comfortable, these rooms are usually designed to be quite spacious and large in proportion to the rest of the house.

 To provide an open space, family rooms should have high ceilings and ample room for seating and entertainment.
 A good standard size for a family room is about 12 x 18 feet, which can comfortably fit a family of six to ten depending on furniture selections.
 While this is a good average to work with, feel free to customize your floor plan to your liking and your own family’s size and needs.If you feel that you’re working with limited space in your family room, there are a few affordable changes that you can make to help the area feel more open and comfortable.
 Brighten up a cramped, basement family room with sufficient lighting-and not the harsh artificial kind.
+If you haven’t given the basement a second glance for a while now, then it might be time to review the damages and start getting it ready.
+Contractors who are adept at basement remodeling in Boulder CO, or closer to where you live, can help you revamp an old, unused basement into a space you and your family can enjoy using.
+Once the remodeling is done, you can do a number of other things to bring life to the place too.
 Swap out that old, oversized, lumpy couch with high-legged furniture and limit the amount of end tables, coffee tables, ottomans, or other furniture pieces to reduce stuffiness.
 And lastly, you can make a huge difference by redesigning the room with a light and breezy color scheme.

 Choosing the Right Furniture